flowset/flowset-tasklist-react-community/README.md

 5. Fill in the required fields
 6. After saving, click the **Edit** button for the created user
 7. Click the **Groups** tab and then **Add to a group** button
 8. Select a group in the opened dialog.
-For correct work of the OpenBPM Tasklist, the following Authorizations should be allowed for the group:
+For correct work of the Flowset Tasklist, the following Authorizations should be allowed for the group:
     1. User
     2. Process Definition